-International Relations majors can fulfill the College’s capstone, writing, and oral presentation requirements by taking one of the following seminar courses: POL-442W, POL-452W, or IR-400W.
-HIST 450W may fulfill the capstone requirement with permission of the IR coordinator
+International Relations majors can fulfill the capstone, oral presentation, and writing requirements within the major by taking one of the following seminar courses: POL-442W, POL-452W, or IR-400W.
+HIST-450W may fulfill the major capstone requirement with permission of the IR coordinator.

 Requirements for Minors